craftingcity/RollHighOrDie/Character Rules/Ability Scores.md

 Intelligence is a representation of a character's mental logical functions, such as memory and reasoning.

 # Wisdom
-Wisdom is a representation of a character's
+Wisdom is a representation of a character's mental survival functions, such as detecting danger or falsehoods.

 # Charisma
+Charisma is a representation of a character's outward emotional state and